-Come to the third annual HyoJeong FamilyFest, A day when we give thanks to God for the blessings and beauty of each returning spring with a worship service, music, games, food and fun for the whole family.
+Come to the fifth annual HyoJeong FamilyFest, A day when we give thanks to God for the blessings and beauty of each returning spring with a worship service, music, games, food and fun for the whole family.

 Belvedere Estate is one of several grand estates located in this storied corner of the Hudson Valley.
 Lyndhurst Castle is our neighbor, Washington Irving’s Sunnyside is just down the road, and Kykuit, the former Rockefeller family home is on a nearby hill overlooking the Hudson.